May 8 2021

 MetroParks Landmark Bingo

-Play Landmark Bingo this fall
+Play Landmark Bingo

 How to play: Download and print your Bingo card, or transfer it to paper or another surface if you don’t have a printer.
 Check off boxes while visiting your Five Rivers MetroParks.
 Once you can create a horizontal, vertical or diagonal line by checking boxes, you win!

 BONUS: See who can check off all the boxes on their card.

 Hints, history and more to help you complete MetroParks Landmark Bingo

 Where: Eastwood MetroPark

 Eastwood MetroPark is home to a picturesque stone bridge that visitors can walk over or paddle under.